sagiegurari/duckscript/docs/_includes/content.md

 * They should return help documentation in markdown format in order to generate SDK documentation (must for PRs to duckscript official SDK).<br>
 * They must implement the **run** function which holds the command logic.<br>

-The run function accepts the command arguments (variables already replaced to actual values) and returns the command result.<br>
+The run function accepts the command arguments (args array contains actual values and not original variables) and returns the command result.<br>
 The command result can be one of the following:

 * Continue(Option<String>) - Tells the runner to continue to the next command and optionally set the output variable the given value.